 Admissions

-“From the moment we connect on the phone it is important to me that you feel safe and know that what you share will remain confidential here.
-I am often the first person you will see and look forward to being a part of your journey here at The Orchard on the Brazos.”
+“From the moment we connect on the phone it is important that you feel safe and know that what you share will remain confidential.
+I am often the first person you will see, and I look forward to being a part of your journey at Orchard on the Brazos.”

 – Jayne Sullivan, Director of Admissions

-If you have made it to our Admissions page you have already taken a giant step in the right direction.
-Asking for help is arguably the most important step.
-The Orchard on the Brazos’ first priority is getting people the help that they need.
+If you have made it to our Admissions page, congratulations.
+You have just taken a step in the right direction.
+Asking for help is arguably the most critical step toward recovery.
+Orchard on the Brazos’ priority is getting people the help they need.
 For this reason, we accept residents to our inpatient facility 7 days a week, 24 hours a day.
-To make the process as stress free as possible, we encourage our residents or their loved ones to call ahead of time.
-We offer a courtesy of insurance billing, however we are not an in-network provider.
-This gives us the freedom to truly individualize the care that is best for each resident.
+We encourage our residents or their loved ones to call ahead to make the admission process as stress-free as possible.
+While we offer insurance billing, we are not an in-network provider.
+Remaining out of network allows us to truly individualize the care we provide each resident.

-We encourage anyone considering treatment to tour our properties prior to making a decision if possible.
-At any time, we can provide potential residents and their loved ones with a tour of our facility, an explanation of the various levels of care, or provide you with any additional information that would help put your mind at ease.
-At the Orchard on the Brazos we are a family with one purpose in mind: helping the next alcoholic or addict reach their full potential by achieving long term recovery.
+We encourage anyone considering treatment to visit Orchard on the Brazos.
+We are always happy to provide potential residents and their loved ones with a tour of our facilities, an explanation of the various levels of care, and answer any questions.
+We want to put your mind at ease.
+We are a family at Orchard with a singular purpose – assisting the next alcoholic or addict to reach their full potential by achieving long-term recovery.

 Initial Assessment

-After completing the initial paperwork you will have a one-on-one meeting with a member of our clinical staff.
-This meeting will allow our doctors to assess your unique substance abuse patterns, as well as your medical and mental health history.
-The initial interview is a crucial step in making sure that every single patient receives the most appropriate level of care given their individual circumstances.
-Additionally, admitted patients will have an ongoing relationship with our medical and clinical team.
-It is beneficial to the recovery process to get introductions done early and get the necessary relationship connections started.
+After completing the initial paperwork, you or your loved one will have a one-on-one meeting with a member of our clinical staff who will provide an assessment of unique substance abuse patterns as well as medical and mental health histories.
+This initial assessment is essential in ensuring every resident receives the most appropriate level of care given their circumstances.

 What We Treat

-Our inpatient facility, as well as our clinical and medical staff, are fully equipped and prepared to treat substance use disorder.
+Our inpatient facility and clinical and medical staff are fully equipped and prepared to treat substance use disorders.

 We manage co-occurring disorders.
-Co-occurring or dual diagnosis is a term that describes a person who experiences a mental illness and a substance abuse disorder at the same time.
+Co-occurring or dual diagnosis are terms that describe a person who experiences a mental illness and a substance abuse disorder simultaneously.
 Research shows that drugs and alcohol worsen the symptoms of mental illness.

-Our team will work together to address any and all issues our residents have.
+Our team will work together to address all issues Orchard’s residents may present.